-UW Oshkosh is committed to providing educational primary prevention and awareness programs for its students and employees.
-Primary prevention programming is programming intended to prevent sexual harassment, dating violence, domestic violence, sexual assault, sexual exploitation, and stalking before they occur through the promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change behavior and social norms in healthy and safe directions.
-44 Awareness programs are defined as community wide or audience-specific programming, initiatives and strategies that increase audience knowledge, and share information and resources to prevent violence, promote safety, and reduce perpetration.
-45
+UW Oshkosh is committed to providing prevention and awareness programming for its students and employees.
+Prevention and awareness programming is experiential or educational programming intended to prevent sexual harassment, dating and domestic violence, sexual assault, sexual exploitation, and stalking before they occur.
+Programming includes educating the campus community about prohibited misconduct, healthy behaviors and relationships, healthy and safe sexuality, bystander intervention techniques, and offering non-alcohol social and wellness activities and events.
+Awareness programs are defined as community wide or audience-specific programming, initiatives and strategies that increase audience knowledge, and share information and resources to prevent violence, promote safety, and reduce perpetration.

-There are a variety of offices on campus that have services dedicated to educating others on the topics of sexual misconduct and safety.
-The Office of Equal Opportunity, Equity & Affirmative Action, along with Human Resources works with campus departments to ensure that employees receive adequate training on the topic of sexual misconduct.
+There are a variety of offices on campus that educate others on the topics of sexual misconduct and safety.
+The Office of Compliance and Human Resources works with campus departments to ensure that employees receive adequate training on the topic of sexual misconduct.
 All new employees, including student employees, are mandated to take the UW System training on sexual harassment and sexual misconduct upon hiring, and then again, every three years.
 All UW Oshkosh employees are also required to take an annual Responsible Authority training, which provides a refresher on Title IX and Clery reporting requirements.
 UW Oshkosh maintains a Title IX website with prevention and education resources for students and employees.
-The Sexual and Interpersonal Violence Prevention Coordinator, Counseling Center, Women's Center, Residence Life, and the University Police also post updated prevention and education resources about sexual misconduct and other related topics.

-Any campus department can request further training on sexual misconduct prevention or response for their employees or students through the Office of Equal Opportunity, Equity & Affirmative Action, 920.424.0835, the University Police, 920.424.1212, the Sexual and Interpersonal Violence Prevention Coordinator, 920.424.2024, Residence Life, 920.424.3212, or the Counseling Center, 920.424.2061.
+UW Oshkosh Sexual Misconduct Policy GEN 1.2(5) designates all UWO employees, except for the university designated confidential resources as Responsible Authorities who must bring forward crime and/or sexual misconduct disclosures required by policy and law.
+Any campus department can request further training on sexual misconduct prevention or response for their employees or students through the Title IX Coordinator, 920.424.0835, or University Police, 920.424.1212.

-Primary Prevention Programs
+Ongoing Prevention and Awareness Programs

-UW Oshkosh has several primary prevention programs for students and employees, including required online training for all incoming students through a systemwide sexual assault prevention training program called, EVERFI.
-EVERFI is a culturally relevant and diversity-inclusive training for students that promotes the awareness and prevention of sexual harassment, domestic violence, dating violence, sexual assault, sexual exploitation, and stalking.
-This training is delivered through students' campus email.
-Failure to complete the training results in an academic hold placed on the student's account, preventing them from registering for future courses.
+UW Oshkosh has several primary prevention programs for students and employees, including required online training for all incoming students through a UW system sexual assault prevention training program called, EVERFI.
+EVERFI is a culturally relevant and diversity-inclusive training for students that promotes the awareness and prevention of sexual harassment, domestic and dating violence, sexual assault, sexual exploitation, and stalking.
+This training is delivered through students' university email.
+Failure to complete the training results in an academic hold being placed on the student's account, preventing them from registering for future courses until completed.

 Residence Life discusses sexual assault reporting and support resources with all students living in the residence halls at fall hall meetings.
-Additionally, they conduct annual training with professional and student staff on managing sexual misconduct disclosures by students, mandatory reporting as Responsible Employees and/or Campus Security Authorities and referring students to campus and community resources for support.
+Additionally, they conduct annual training with professional and student staff on managing sexual misconduct disclosures by students, mandatory reporting, and referring students to campus and community resources for support.

-In addition, all UWO students involved in Division III Athletics are required to complete an annual NCAA training which covers, Title IX and sexual misconduct, definitions of sexual misconduct, consent, alcohol and drug use, reporting, hazing, cultural awareness, and active bystander support.
+All UWO student-athletes and coaches involved in Division III Athletics are required to complete an annual NCAA training which covers, Title IX and sexual misconduct, definitions of sexual misconduct, consent, alcohol and drug use, reporting, hazing, cultural awareness, and active bystander support.
 This course is developed using the NCAA Toolkit and other related resources and delivered to students in the on-line learning platform, Canvas.